 Ask yourself what potential for success in the MBA program or afterwords is being demonstrated: You may or may not be directly stating this in the essay, but you should think about what the accomplishment reveals in terms of your potential.
 Haas Adcom will most certainly be considering how your accomplishment demonstrates your potential to succeed in the MBA program and afterwords, so you should as well.
 One key way of thinking about the MBA application process is to see it as a test of potential.
 Potential itself can mean different things at different schools and so you must keep in mind differences between schools and in particular must pay close attention to what schools say really matters when they assess applicants.
 Please keep in mind that a core part of your own application strategy should be determining which parts of you to emphasize both overall and for a particular school.
 In the case of Haas, consider BILD above as well as Haas’ ;s general admissions criteria.

 Just as with potential, think about whether your accomplishment demonstrates your ability to add value to other students at Haas: It is not likely or necessary that you will be explaining how your accomplishment will be contribution, but rather this is a strategic consideration.
 Think about whether your accomplishment demonstrates how you will likely add value to other students Haas experience.
 Not all accomplishments will have this quality, but many will.

 Finally, as I mentioned above what you include here is a real test of your judgment, so think deeply and come up a unique accomplishment that reveals something something about you that will compel admissions to want to interview you.

-ESSAY 4: Describe a time when you were a student of your own failure.
+ESSAY 3: Describe a time in the last three years when you overcame a failure.
 What specific insight from this experience has shaped your development?
 (250 word maximum)